Have an exploding airbag? You might get $500

 A settlement reached Thursday between four car companies and millions of affected drivers covers an estimated 15.8 million vehicles from Toyota, Subaru, BMW and Mazda.
 It awaits final approval from the courts sometime this year.

 The deal -- which comes more than eight years after initial reports of the recall first emerged -- stipulates that the carmakers will pay $553 million.
 How much each car owner is paid will vary, depending upon their circumstances.
+And some of the settlement will go towards lawyers' fees, but those payments haven't been worked out yet.

 Related: U.S. firm is frontrunner to buy troubled airbag maker